-- PwC’s 2016 study Modern Mobility: Moving Women with Purpose reports that whilst 71 per cent of women are interested in international work, they account for only 20 per cent of relocation assignees.
+- PwC’s 2016 study Modern Mobility: Moving Women with Purpose reports that while 71 percent of women are interested in international work, they account for only 20 percent of relocation assignees.

-- According to FIDI, only 54 per cent of organisations offer cross-cultural training to transferees.
+- According to FIDI, only 54 percent of organizations offer cross-cultural training to transferees.

-In addition, Deloitte reports that 83 per cent of employees are more likely to innovate if they feel included and believe their organisation is committed and supportive of diversity.
-Randy Wilson, president and CEO of NEI Global Relocation, believes that mobility programmes can be especially effective for driving this feeling of inclusion.
-“The fact that all employees feel valued and included in the success of the company as well as their own development is the biggest benefit to an inclusive relocation programme,” she says.
+In addition, Deloitte reports that 83 percent of employees are more likely to innovate if they feel included and believe their organization is committed and supportive of diversity.
+Randy Wilson, president and CEO of NEI Global Relocation, believes that mobility programs can be especially effective for driving this feeling of inclusion.
+“The fact that all employees feel valued and included in the success of the company as well as their own development is the biggest benefit to an inclusive relocation program,” she says.

-But whilst there are demonstrated benefits to aligning business practices with diversity and inclusion goals, these initiatives often remain disconnected from global mobility programmes.
-A 2016 Deloitte survey of global mobility leaders revealed that only one in five surveyed professionals report strong alignment between their mobility programmes and their companies’ diversity and inclusion initiatives, and only one in 10 actively participate in diversity and inclusion discussions.
+But while there are demonstrated benefits to aligning business practices with diversity and inclusion goals, these initiatives often remain disconnected from global mobility programs.
+A 2016 Deloitte survey of global mobility leaders revealed that only one in five surveyed professionals report strong alignment between their mobility programs and their companies’ diversity and inclusion initiatives, and only one in 10 actively participate in diversity and inclusion discussions.

 Confronting Unconscious Bias

-Many organisations qualify candidates for relocation opportunities based on certain factors.
+Many organizations qualify candidates for relocation opportunities based on certain factors.
 According to CapRelo‘s Senior Global Operations Manager Glynnis Swan, these qualities may include:

 - optimism and enthusiasm;